-As Accounting Officer, the Group Principal and CEO has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Chief Executive and Group Principal has responsibility for reviewing the effectiveness of the system of internal control.
 The Accounting Officer review of the effectiveness of the system of internal control is informed by:

-- The work of the internal auditors; - The work of the executive managers within the Group who have responsibility for the development and maintenance of the internal control framework; and - Comments made by the Group's financial statements auditors, the reporting accountant for regularity assurance and other reports.
+- The work of the internal auditors; - The work of the executive managers within the Group who have responsibility for the development and maintenance of the internal control framework; and - Comments made by the Group's financial statements auditors, the reporting accountant for regularity assurance the appointed funding auditors in their management letters and other reports.